GeoFlood (v1.0.0): Computational model for overland flooding: Governing models and numerical algorithms

-Flood dynamics in rugged terrain varies in three dimensions (3D), however, the depth-averaged 2D SWE are widely considered \citep[e.g.,][]{george2011adaptive,bai2016depth,altaie2018,qin2018} to be a suitable and tractable approximation for determining flood extent and timing for hazard assessment.
-These equations are derived by integrating the 3D depth-averaged Navier-Stokes equations over the vertical $z$-direction from the solid bed to the free surface of the flow and applying boundary conditions at these surfaces; see \cite{vreugdenhil1994numerical} for more details about the derivation.
-The SWE are a system of hyperbolic PDEs given by
+The dynamics of floods in rugged terrain varies in three dimensions (3D); however, the depth-averaged (2D) shallow water equations are widely considered to be a suitable and tractable approximation for determining the extent and timing of a flood scenario for the assessment of hazards \citep[e.g.,][]{george2011adaptive,bai2016depth,altaie2018,qin2018}.
+These equations are derived by integrating the 3D Euler (inviscid Navier-Stokes) equations over the vertical $z$-direction from the solid bed to the free surface of the flow and applying kinematic boundary conditions at these surfaces.
+When combined with the simplifying assumption of vertically hydrostatic pressure (by neglecting higher-order terms in the asymptotic expansion of the vertical momentum equations under the long-wave or shallowness assumption \citep[e.g.,][]{vreugdenhil1994numerical}), this leads to the nonlinear shallow water equations (SWE) for conservation of mass and momentum.